 \section{Abstract}

 {We present a systematic search for wide-separation (with Einstein radius $\theta_{\rm E} \gtrsim 1.5$\arcsec), galaxy-scale strong lenses in the 30\,000~deg$^2$ of the Pan-STARRS 3$\pi$ survey on the Northern sky.
-With long time delays of a few days to weeks, such systems are particularly well suited for catching strongly lensed supernovae with spatially-resolved multiple images and open new perspectives on early-phase supernova spectroscopy and cosmography.
-We produce a set of realistic simulations by painting lensed COSMOS sources on Pan-STARRS image cutouts of lens luminous red galaxies (LRGs) with known redshift and velocity dispersion from SDSS.
-First of all, we compute the photometry of mock lenses in $gri$ bands and apply a simple catalog-level neural network to identify a sample of 1\,050\,207 galaxies with similar colors and magnitudes as the mocks.
-Secondly, we train a convolutional neural network (CNN) on Pan-STARRS $gri$ image cutouts to classify this sample and obtain sets of 105\,760 and 12\,382 lens candidates with scores $p_{\rm CNN}>0.5$ and $>0.9$, respectively.
-Extensive tests show that CNN performances rely heavily on the design of lens simulations and choice of negative examples for training, but little on the network architecture.
-The CNN correctly classifies 14 out of 16 test lenses, which are previously confirmed lens systems above the detection limit of Pan-STARRS.
-Finally, we visually inspect all galaxies with $p_{\rm CNN}>0.9$ to assemble a final set of 330 high-quality newly-discovered lens candidates while recovering 23 published systems.
-For a subset, SDSS spectroscopy on the lens central regions proves our method correctly identifies lens LRGs at $z \sim 0.1$--0.7.
-Five spectra also show robust signatures of high-redshift background sources and Pan-STARRS imaging confirms one of them as a quadruply-imaged red source at $z_{\rm s}=1.185$ (likely a recently quenched galaxy) strongly lensed by a foreground LRG at $z_{\rm d}=0.3155$.
-In the future, high-resolution imaging and/or spectroscopic follow-up will be required to validate Pan-STARRS lens candidates and derive strong lensing models.
+With long time delays of a few days to weeks, these types of systems are particularly well-suited for catching strongly lensed supernovae with spatially-resolved multiple images and offer new insights on early-phase supernova spectroscopy and cosmography.
+We produced a set of realistic simulations by painting lensed COSMOS sources on Pan-STARRS image cutouts of lens luminous red galaxies (LRGs) with redshift and velocity dispersion known from the sloan digital sky survey (SDSS).
+First, we computed the photometry of mock lenses in $gri$ bands and applied a simple catalog-level neural network to identify a sample of 1\,050\,207 galaxies with similar colors and magnitudes as the mocks.
+Second, we trained a convolutional neural network (CNN) on Pan-STARRS $gri$ image cutouts to classify this sample and obtain sets of 105\,760 and 12\,382 lens candidates with scores of $p_{\rm CNN}>0.5$ and $>0.9$, respectively.
+Extensive tests showed that CNN performances rely heavily on the design of lens simulations and the choice of negative examples for training, but little on the network architecture.
+The CNN correctly classified 14 out of 16 test lenses, which are previously confirmed lens systems above the detection limit of Pan-STARRS.
+Finally, we visually inspected all galaxies with $p_{\rm CNN}>0.9$ to assemble a final set of 330 high-quality newly-discovered lens candidates while recovering 23 published systems.
+For a subset, SDSS spectroscopy on the lens central regions proves that our method correctly identifies lens LRGs at $z \sim 0.1$--0.7.
+Five spectra also show robust signatures of high-redshift background sources, and Pan-STARRS imaging confirms one of them as a quadruply-imaged red source at $z_{\rm s}=1.185$, which is likely a recently quenched galaxy strongly lensed by a foreground LRG at $z_{\rm d}=0.3155$.
+In the future, high-resolution imaging and spectroscopic follow-up will be required to validate Pan-STARRS lens candidates and derive strong lensing models.
 We also expect that the efficient and automated two-step classification method presented in this paper will be applicable to the $\sim$4~mag deeper $gri$ stacks from the Rubin Observatory Legacy Survey of Space and Time (LSST) with minor adjustments.}

 \keywords{gravitational lensing: strong -- data analysis: methods}